-The windshield washer reservoir and headlights washer reservoir are located in the front service compartment.
-The windshield washer reservoir has a capacity of 5.3 US gallons (20 liters) while the headlights washer reservoir has a capacity of 2.6 US gallons (10 liters).
+The windshield washer reservoir is located in the front service compartment door.
+The windshield washer reservoir has a capacity of 5.3 US gallons (20 liters).
 Check fluid level regularly.

 The windshield spray jets are located on the windshield wipers and are angled to spray towards the center of the windshield.